 Your attorney should spend a great deal of time with you discussing very personal subjects.
 Your family, your kids, your life, your home, and this CPS are all fair game.
 Expect to be asked questions that do not make you feel warm and fuzzy inside.
 Expect that you will likely wonder why your lawyer needs to know that particular bit of information provided to him or her.

-Your attorney must keep anything that you say to him confidentially.
+Your attorney must keep anything that you say to him confidential.
 That means that unless you tell your attorney that he can disclose the information you have told him, he may not.
-The only exception to this rule is that if you tell him information that details the abuse or neglect of a child (even your own child), he or she must disclose that to CPS.
+The only exception to this rule is that if you tell him information that details the abuse or neglect of a child (even your child), he or she must disclose that to CPS.

-The bottom line is that you need to be as honest as you can be when you speak to your attorney about your case.
+The bottom line is that you need to be as honest as possible when you speak to your attorney about your case.
 The more information your lawyer can learn from you in your conversations, the better off your case will be.
 The odds are decent that during the life of your case, everything you are telling your lawyer up-front will be found out anyway.
 It is better to have your attorney learn about these facts from you rather than learn about them from CPS.
 After all, you are paying your attorney to help you present evidence and guide your case.
 When the evidence is not favorable to you, you need the guiding hand of your attorney even more.

 Examples of things you should always tell your lawyer about